bono-cms/bono.cms/module/Site/INTERNALIZATION.md

 Internationalization is the process of making your website to easily support translation into multiple languages.
 In Bono CMS, internationalization is built-in and works seamlessly right out of the box.
 You can effortlessly add as many languages as needed for your website.

+## Getting current active locale

+`$locale` is a globally available variable in all your templates.
+It holds the locale code of the currently active language for the current session, and can be used to display the current locale or highlight the active language:

+    <li><?= $locale; ?></li>

 ## Rendering a Language switcher

 In your theme template, you can access a built-in array that holds language entities.
 The language switcher is typically included in the header section of your website.